Diogo13Antunes/42Cursus-webserv/README.md

 # WebServ
-This project is part of the 42 Lisboa curriculum and involves developing an HTTP server in C++ from scratch to serve static files.
+This project is part of the 42 Lisboa curriculum and involves developing an HTTP server in C++ from scratch to serve static website.
 The server is capable of hosting a fully static website, supports HTTP/1.1, and handles GET, POST, and DELETE methods.
 Additionally, it can execute CGI scripts in any language installed on the server host.

 For more information about WebServ, see the project [subject](https://github.com/dspereira/42Cursus-webserv/blob/main/en.subject.pdf).